JakeLMeyer/Portfolio_Projects/Predicting_Fuel_Efficiency/README_Predicting_Fuel_Efficiency.md

 Author: Jake Meyer

 ## Project Description
 This assignment focused on building a Linear Regression model to predict fuel efficiency (miles per gallon) of automobiles.
 The auto-mpg dataset from Kaggle (UCI Machine Learning) was utilized.
 The high-level steps within the assignment were prepping the data for the model, creating a correlation coefficient matrix, performing some exploratory data analysis, and training and testing a Linear Regression model.
-A Lasso Regression model was also trained and tested to compare with evaluation metrics such as R2, RMSE, and MAE.
+A Lasso Regression model was also trained and tested to compare with evaluation metrics such as R-Squared, RMSE, and MAE.

 ## Table of Contents
 <ol>